realitytracing/Reality-Tracing/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 Some structures later earn stronger objecthood claims precisely because they remain robust across theory change and continued tracing.

+## Clamp modeling is not reductio ad absurdum.

+Reductio extends a claim in order to expose contradiction, impossibility, or absurdity.
+Its usual function is to defeat, reject, or sharply revise the claim.

+Clamp modeling extends a process or abstraction in order to identify what prevents unconstrained continuation in reality.

+Its usual function is not to defeat the abstraction, but to recover the missing boundary conditions, interactions, and sustaining constraints that make the real system tractable.

+Reductio asks: “Does this claim collapse if extended?”

+Clamp modeling asks: “If this continuation does not occur in reality, what stops, redirects, dissipates, or transforms it?”

+Therefore, infinity in clamp modeling is not automatically a disproof.
+It is a diagnostic signal.
+The result may be rejection, but it may also be refinement, scoping, decomposition, nesting, or conditional validation.

 ---

 # 18. Methodological Principle